 Some well-informed health care provider may also have suggested that the pain might be related to a "bad bite" and may have suggested that you see your dentist.
 However, not every general dentist recognizes and treats TMJ dysfunction.
 Only specially-trained and qualified dentists can help you with your TMJ-related problems.

 A specially-trained and experienced dentist can help to diagnose and measure the muscle spasm and joint damage.
 He can begin the treatment of TMJ disorder by repositioning the lower jaw with a carefully fitted plastic bite splint to allow the damaged joints to heal.This process generally takes about 4-6 months.
 After that, the lower jaw must be kept at this right position for the long-lasting health of the joints.

 - New complete denture for edentulous patient.

-Dr. Ming Zhao, general dentist at Temecula California obtained advanced training on diagnosis and treatment of TMJ disorders.
+Dr. Ming Zhao, our family and general dentist at Temecula California, has obtained advanced training on diagnosis and treatment of TMJ disorders.
 We are here to help!